agbofred/agfred/Lecture/slides/Ch10_1_Jed.md

 ## Announcements
-- PS 5 feedback not ready yet!
+- PS 5 feedback not ready yet.
+Apologies!
 - Exam 2 on Friday!
 	- Learning Objectives posted
 	- Practice Exam 1 & 2 posted with their solutions